Sample Compliance Receipt (JSON)

 Each call gets a receipt.
 One Merkle root.
 One timestamp.
 One audit-ready record.
 The receipt chains every utterance, every compliance decision, every disclosure event into a tamper-evident structure.

 Logs are claims; cryptographic receipts are evidence.
 Regulators, auditors, and DPAs treat them differently.
-A log says we think this happened.
-A receipt proves it — and proves it was not altered after the fact.
+A log says “we think this happened.”
+A receipt proves it — and proves it wasn’t altered after the fact.

 All UK IPO filed.
 Patent-pending until grant — defensive IP value, not enforcement rights yet.